directus/directus/docs/guides/extensions/hooks-validate-number-twilio.md

 import twilio from 'twilio';
 ```

-Define the invalid payload function using the `@directus/errors` package:
+Define the invalid payload error using the `@directus/errors` package:

 ```js
 import { createError } from "@directus/errors";